Ali Velshi on Target

-Ali Velshi on Target (formerly Real Money with Ali Velshi) was a daily thirty-minute program on Al Jazeera America hosted by Ali Velshi that focuses on current affairs which provides context and analysis around current political and economic issues along with interviews.
+Ali Velshi on Target (formerly Real Money with Ali Velshi) was a daily thirty-minute program on Al Jazeera America hosted by Ali Velshi that focuses on current affairs that provides context and analysis around current political and economic issues along with interviews.

 The show was shot and produced in New York City and originally shared studio space with Consider This, another Al Jazeera America show.
 Real Money aired at 10:30pm eastern time Monday through Friday with repeats overnight and on weekends.

 The show featured guest appearances by Suze Orman among others.
 In Velshi's absence the show's substitute host is David Shuster.
 The show's producer is head of business news John Meehan.

 The show also was done from occasion on location with Velshi typically at economic conventions and other places.
 The show was also in the past hosted from Al Jazeera America's studios at the Newseum in Washington D.C.